home-assistant/home-assistant.io/source/_docs/ecosystem/ios/notifications/actions.markdown

 * `textInput` will only exist if `behavior` was set to `textInput`.
 * `actionData` is a dictionary with parameters passed in the `action_data` dictionary of the `push` dictionary in the original notification.
 * When adding or updating push categories be sure to update push settings within the Home Assistant iOS app.
-This can be found within the app at Setting (gear icon) > Notification Settings.
+This can be found within the app at Settings (gear icon) > Notification Settings.